 “Subcos” as they are sometimes called, are independent organisations that NHS Trusts can set up.
 They are like an independent business where the owner is the Trust board, initially at least.
 Groups of staff can be transferred to a subco which then becomes their employer.
 New staff would be recruited directly to the NHS subsidiary company.

 So far UNISON has learnt of four subco proposals in the South West.
 There are many more nationally.
 They all affect estates and facilities staff, but some Trusts are already talking about transferring clinical staff outside of the NHS too.

 - Royal United Hospitals in Bath has said it plans to set up a subco for 500 workers

 - North Bristol Trust had begun looking at a subco for up to 2000 staff.
+Thanks to campaigning from staff in trade unions, NBT scrapped their subco plan!

 There may be more that UNISON does not yet know about.
 Please get in touch if you have information about your Trust!